IceBoxCrew/IceBoxEngine/README.md

 - **Video** — Video playback and a cinematic / cutscene editor (FFmpeg).
 - **Localization** — 14 built-in editor languages with right-to-left support and game localization editable from the localization panel.
 - **Extensibility** — Drop-in **plugin** system and **mod** support.
-- **Tooling** — Built-in Tracy profiler, stats overlays, a hot-key editor, and a one-click **Build Game** pipeline targeting every supported platform.
+- **Tooling** — Built-in Tracy profiler, stats overlays, a hot-key reference, and a one-click **Build Game** pipeline targeting every supported platform.

 ---